digiexchris/PIDKiln/simulator/README.md

 ## Notes

 - File uploads are limited to 10KB (same as ESP32)
-- Filenames must be max 20 characters, alphanumeric with `.txt` extension
+- Filenames must be max 20 characters, alphanumeric with `.json` or `.txt` extension
+- Programs are stored on the filesystem in `../data/programs/`
-- The simulator stores all data in memory; restarting resets to defaults
+- Logs and preferences are stored in memory; restarting resets them to defaults